jnurmine/tmux-echelon/README.md

   * If you upgrade, kill existing tmuxes (otherwise the old one will be used through the default server socket)

-If you've changed the script:
+If you've changed the echelon.py:

   * The shell quoting is nasty and brittle.
 Try to run directly from command line first.
 If this works, the problem is likely some quoting issue, such as the dollar sign in the session.

+To debug your own script.py:

+  * In general, test by running directly from the command line first.